 Yes.
 Any member has the option to pay the DCR balance in full if you prefer not to extend the extra expense over the next 36 months.
 Please call Prairie Land's office if you choose to pay-in-full so we can ensure the additional payment is recorded correctly.

 Due to this event's magnitude, Prairie Land does not have sufficient cash reserves to pay the extraordinary power costs.
 Therefore, Prairie Land must borrow the funds to defer these expenses over the next 36 months for our members.
-The carrying cost (1.33% interest that Prairie Land will pay to carry the deferred expense) will be added to each member's monthly amortized amount.
-If a member pays their DCR in full, at any point, the payoff amount will eliminate any carry costs in the future for that account.
+The carrying cost is the interest expense that Prairie Land will pay to carry the deferred expense.
+This cost is included in each member's monthly amortized amount.
+If you pay your bill in full, the payoff amount will be reduced by future carrying costs.

 There will be a message on each bill stating the DCR balance and the number of installments/months remaining. i.e., "You have XX months remaining of the $XX.XX for Feb 2021 Winter Weather PCA charge.”
 (See example below; amounts will vary by each individual service.)